dsbowen/hemlock/docs_md/tutorial/random_ass.md

 By the end of this part of the tutorial, you'll be able to randomly assign your participants to conditions.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.8/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.8/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Basic syntax

 Open your jupyter notebook and run the following: